Global VM Lock

 Waiting threads graph

-The Waiting threads graph shows the number of threads waiting to be resumed at any given time.
+The waiting threads graph shows the number of threads waiting to be resumed at any given time.
 The graph does not include threads that are not ready to be resumed, such as threads that are sleeping or awaiting an I/O event.

 To disable this metric, you can set the enable_gvl_waiting_threads configuration option to false.